top of page

 Below are all terms you need to differentiate different types of deductive and inductive arguments.
 You'll see all deductive types noted first followed by the terms for the inductive types.

-Deductive argument: Conclusion is intended or claimed to follow by necessity from the premise(s)
+Deductive argument: Conclusion is intended or claimed to follow by necessity from the premise(s).

 Valid deductive argument: the premises are logically tied to the conclusion—it's impossible to have true premises and a false conclusion.
 We can still call a deductive argument valid when one or more of the premises are false.